 What this means in 2033...

 Economy

-- Collaborative partnerships will support a diverse regional economy to ensure the availability of essential resources, including quality healthcare. - Economic policy will support emerging business and employment opportunities. - Businesses will be innovative, creative, and conscientious regarding goods and services, marketing, best practices, and teaching everyone to respect our community and environment. - Sedona has a thriving arts community.
+- Collaborative partnerships support a diverse regional economy to ensure the availability of essential resources, including quality healthcare. - Economic Policy supports emerging business and employment opportunities. - Businesses are innovative, creative, and conscientious regarding goods and services, marketing, best practices, and teach everyone to respect our community and environment. - Sedona has a thriving arts community.